marsch/Microservices/Protocols/2018-06-05WorkgroupCall.md

 # Organistory
 - Suggestion: Extend Microservice Call to at least 1 1/2 hours (if not 2 hours) so that architecture call follows right after it.
   - Shorter cycles for topics which are discussed within the architecture group such as _OIH API_
+- Status update within the **committee call** on friday.
+A comparison of planned / current status has to be created for every workgroup.

 # Derived Tasks
 - [ ] Review adjusted microservice descriptions and add missing content.
 See issue: [Review adjusted descriptions](https://github.com/openintegrationhub/Microservices/blob/master/Protocols/2018-05-16WorkgroupCall.md#boards?repos=110119585) **Igor**